040code/040code/_posts/2018-03-04-verlet-integration.md

     alt="apply world constraints diagram">
 </a>

-Imagine a point moved from A to B in the last point update.
-This means a point record is persisted with its `x` and `y` being the coordinates of B and `oldx` and `oldy` being the coordinates of A. If a wall line crossed the imaginary line A-B, the point history should be rewritten.
-In essence, line A-B is mirrored in the wall it hits, giving rise to another imaginary line C-D where C mirrors A and D mirrors B. The `miry` (mirror-y) and `mirx` (mirror-x) vars in the code contain C coordinates mirroring A coordinates.
+Imagine a Point moved from A to B in the last Point update.
+This means a Point record is persisted with its `x` and `y` being the coordinates of B and `oldx` and `oldy` being the coordinates of A. If a wall line crossed the imaginary line A-B, the Point history should be rewritten.
+In essence, line A-B is mirrored in the wall it hits, giving rise to another imaginary line C-D where C mirrors A and D mirrors B. The `miry` (mirror-y) and `mirx` (mirror-x) variables in the code contain C coordinates mirroring A coordinates.

-The simulation will take a little velocity loss into account.
+The simulation will take a little velocity loss into account when bouncing at walls.
 Therefore, D' is calculated by using the x and y velocities (vx and vy) multiplied by a bounce factor (leading to the `vxb` and `vyb` variables in the code).

-When the world state is drawn, the point will fly off in exactly the right direction.
-Additionally, because of the history rewrite, subsequent `Point` updates will keep moving the point in the right direction.
+When the world state is drawn, the Point will fly off in exactly the right direction.
+Additionally, because of the history rewrite, subsequent Point updates will keep moving the Point in the right direction.

 The picture shows the situation when hitting the ceiling.
 Hitting the floor and the walls works similar.
 And that's all the math and code you need to simulate Points moving in a bounded space.
-Now let's add sticks to the simulation.
+Now let's add Sticks to the simulation.

 ### Stick constraints

-Not only walls are restricting `Points` from free movement; sticks also constrain them.
-A stick connects 2 points and has a configured length.
-The goal of the stick constraint is to move the points at the end of the stick to the configured length of the stick.
+Not only walls are restricting Points from free movement; Sticks also constrain them.
+A Stick connects 2 Points and has a configured length.
+The goal of the Stick constraint is to move the Points at the end of the Stick to the configured length of the Stick.

 <a href="#">
     <img src="{{ site.baseurl }}/img/verlet-physics/stick-constraints.png"
     alt="apply stick constraints diagram">
 </a>

-Instead of trying to calculate the solution that satisfies all stick constraints at once, this code simply looks at one stick at a time and 'solves' the constraint problem by repeatedly solving stick constraints in isolation.
+Instead of trying to calculate the solution that satisfies all Stick constraints at once, this code simply looks at one Stick at a time and 'solves' the constraint problem by repeatedly solving Stick constraints in isolation.

 ```clojure
 (defn apply-stick-constraint